-With many changes on the horizon for clinicians' Merit-Based Incentive Payment System (MIPS), it may be helpful to take stock of the program as it stands in preparation for 2023.
-Here, you will discover what MIPS is, how it works, why you should care about participating in MIPS, and what's going to change in the coming year.
+Many changes have taken effect for clinicians' Merit-Based Incentive Payment System (MIPS), and it may be helpful to take stock of the program as it stands while you progress through your 2023 reporting strategy.
+Here, you will discover what MIPS is, how it works, why you should care about participating in MIPS, and what recent changes have taken place.

 Concerned about ransomware attacks?
 You should be.
-With over 66 percent of healthcare organizations reporting they experienced a ransomware attack in 2021, proactively protecting your patients’ data has never been more critical.
+With over 66 percent of healthcare organizations reporting they experienced a ransomware attack in 2021, proactively protecting your patients’ data has never been a higher priority.

 The Office of Civil Rights announced in early July that they have settled 11 new HIPAA Patient Right of Access cases, bringing the total number to 38 in the past two and a half years and the total fines to over $3,000,000.
 These cases occur when providers fail to provide patient records to requestors within the 30 days allotted by HIPAA.
 The largest of the new fines was $240,000 for failure to provide complete records to one patient.
 Previously the largest fine for one failure was $130,000.